-• Download saved trace file

-Normally, the trace file is saved only in the phone RAM.
-When the phone restarts in a controlled manner, the trace file will be saved in permanent memory.

-- Download syslog file Messages from the phone's operating system, including error and exception messages. - Download old syslog file Old messages from the phone's operating system. - Download saved syslog file Saved messages from the phone's operating system.
+- Download saved trace file Normally, the trace file is saved only in the phone RAM.
+When the phone restarts in a controlled manner, the trace file will be saved in permanent memory. - Download syslog file Messages from the phone's operating system, including error and exception messages. - Download old syslog file Old messages from the phone's operating system. - Download saved syslog file Saved messages from the phone's operating system. - Download exception file If an exceptions occurs in a process running on the phone, a message is written to this file.
+These messages are incorporated in the syslog file (see Download syslog file also).